lzwei196/ProcessC/README.md

 ## THINGS TO LOOKOUT FOR WHEN MONITORING WITH ProcessC

-**AMD CPUs can not the Intel power gadget, so the default TDP for each type of CPU provided by AMD is used**
+**AMD CPUs can not use the Intel power gadget under Win, so the default TDP for each type of CPU provided by AMD is used**

 **When running direct mode, ProcessC checks if the desired program is running.**